GAPS Diet Birthday Cake

 1. Place the beans in a large bowl or Dutch oven.
 Add the filtered water, cover with a lid or plastic wrap, and let soak for 12-24 hours.

-2. Drain and rinse the beans, transfer to a Dutch oven or large sauce pan and cook on medium heat for 45-60 minutes.
+2. Drain and rinse the beans, transfer to a Dutch oven or large sauce pan, cover with filtered water and cook on medium heat for 45-60 minutes.

 3. When the beans are done, let them cool (this can be done a day ahead — just store them in the fridge).